Comprehensive Refugee Response Framework

 Why inclusion is key

-At the heart of this approach is the idea that refugees should be included in the communities from the very beginning.
+At the heart of the CRRF and the GCR is the idea that refugees should be included in the communities from the very beginning.
 When refugees gain access to education and labour markets, they can build their skills and become self-reliant, contributing to local economies and fuelling the development of the communities hosting them.
 Allowing refugees to benefit from national services and integrating them into national development plans is essential for both refugees and the communities hosting them, and is consistent with the pledge to “leave no one behind” in the 2030 Agenda for Sustainable Development.

 In the New York Declaration, Member States recognize that refugee camps “should be the exception,” and a temporary measure in cases of emergency.
 Instead, refugees should be allowed to live among host communities.
 By helping refugees thrive, not just survive, we can reduce the risk of protracted stays and lessen refugees’ dependence on humanitarian aid.